NFL Playoffs 2022: The fact that Patrick Mahomes is already the best QB in history

-NFL Playoffs 2022 Has never been left out of the conference finals as the starting quarterback
+NFL Playoffs 2022 He has never been left out of the conference finals as the starting quarterback

 Tom Brady is the GOAT, but not even he has achieved what Patrick Mahomes has in his short NFL career.
 A player who only received scholarship offers from three colleges coming out of high school, who reckoned there were 22 best quarterbacks in his generation, and now he’s done something never seen before.